yesky12/cardano-sl/docs/wip/exchange-onboarding.md

 ## Build and run a docker image

 Follow the above instructions for customization and dependencies.
-To build a docker container and import the image run:
+To build a docker container and import the image run
+(use `connectScripts.stagingWallet` for testnet):

     docker load < $(nix-build -A dockerImages.mainnetWallet))

-This will create an image `cardano-container-mainnet:latest`
+This will create an image `cardano-container-mainnet:latest` (or `cardano-container-staging:latest` for testnet)

 After this image is built, it can be used like any other docker image being pushed into a registry and pulled down using your preferred docker orchestration tool.

-The image can be ran using:
+The image can be ran using the following:

-    docker run --rm -it -p 127.0.0.1:8090:8090 -p 127.0.0.1:8000:8000 -v cardano-state-1:/wallet cardano-container-mainnet:latest
+    docker run --name cardano-mainnet-wallet --rm -it -p 127.0.0.1:8090:8090 -p 127.0.0.1:8000:8000 -v state-wallet-mainnet:/wallet cardano-container-mainnet:latest

-The above command will create a docker volume named `cardano-state-1` and will mount that to /wallet.
+The above command will create a docker volume named `state-wallet-mainnet` and will mount that to /wallet.
 Note: if no volume is mounted to `/wallet` the container startup script will refused to execute `cardano-node` and the container will exit.

 The location of `/wallet` cannot be changed, but you can mount any kind of volume you want in that directory that docker supports.

+Note that if you give this a different name than is specified above, use the name you used for any future docker commands in examples in the document.

+## Migrating from V0 to V1 API

 ## Usage FAQs

+### What are recommended hardware/software requirements for exchange wallets?

+RAM: 8 GB for building, 4 GB for running
+CPU: ???
+Disk: SSD recommended of ??? size
+Operating System: NixOS or CentOS 7 recommended, although any linux distribution should work with nix package manager used for building the binaries
+Software Requirements: Nix package manager for building standalone and docker containers.
+On systems using docker, docker > ??? required.

 ### How do I customize the wallet configuration?

 Before building the wallet copy `./sample-wallet-config.nix` to `./custom-wallet-config.nix` and edit as needed.